lupalberto/neutral-atom-vm/docs/stim-integration.md

 The current repo now ships a Stim-backed backend behind the existing device abstraction:

 - Builds default to `-DNA_VM_WITH_STIM=ON` (pass `-DNA_VM_WITH_STIM=OFF` if Stim is not available in your toolchain).
 The Python wheel build exposes the same toggle.
 - Presets can be targeted by selecting the `stabilizer` device alias.
-It reuses the geometry/timing metadata from `local-cpu` but automatically sanitizes preset noise down to Pauli/readout/loss terms before emitting the job.
+It reuses the geometry/timing metadata from `state-vector` but automatically sanitizes preset noise down to Pauli/readout/loss terms before emitting the job.
 - CLI / SDK usage:

   ```